Inside-Out Strategy vs. Outside-In Strategy: Which Marketing Approach Is Best?

 - Outside-in strategy

-Even today, there’s still some debate surrounding inside-out vs. outside-in.
-Although they share the same goal (creating long-term value and ultimately achieving business success), they use different methods.
-Before you can determine which approach to take and whether you should shift your thinking, you need to understand what each truly means.
+Even today, there’s still some debate surrounding inside-out vs. outside-in strategy.
+They share the same goal: creating long-term value and ultimately achieving business success.
+However, they use different methods.
+Before you can determine which approach to take and whether you should shift your thinking, you need to understand what each involves.

 In taking this approach, businesses leverage their internal competencies, such as…

 When this strategy is applied, a business develops a product or service first.
 Then they try to find ways to create a desire for it.
 They highlight the quality and value of the offering, showing customers how it can benefit them.